pySRURGS/pyGOURGS/README.md

 ```

+In order to generate random solutions, we use the functionality of
+`enum.uniform_random_global_search`, which picks at random a solution from the
+enumeration scheme, making sure that each solution has the same probability of
+being selected.

 Users who wish to try out the completed script can run the bash script and refer
 to the help.